Are you suddenly losing a lot of hair?

 Hereditary hair loss in women

-• Thinning of the hair in the crown area.
+• Thinning of the hair in the parting area.

 • No balding but clear thinning of the hair.